xXanth0s/mcp_arango_typescript/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is currently implementing an MCP server that provides access to ArangoDB data.
 The system offers standardized resources and tools for accessing users, items, and orders data with the appropriate relationships between them.
-We've transitioned to a pure MCP implementation, removing the Express API components.
+We've transitioned to a pure MCP implementation, removing the Express API components, and added LLM-based validation for query operations.

 ## Open Issues
 1. **Type Integration**: Ensuring proper type definitions for MCP server resources and tools
 2. **ArangoDB Transaction API**: Error with transaction implementation in the QueryRepository
 3. **Collection Naming**: Docker service vs. ArangoDB collection naming inconsistency may cause issues
 4. **MCP Tool Parameters**: Ensuring proper validation of tool parameters with Zod schemas
+5. **LLM Response Parsing**: Ensure consistent JSON format from OpenAI responses

 ## Next Steps
 1. Enhance MCP resources with more detailed schema information